CvejovicZ95/Glossary-app/README.md

 - **Term Management:**

-  - Create Terms: Users can create posts with text, images, or a combination of both.
+  - Create Terms: Users can create terms.
   - Edit/Delete Terms: Users can modify or remove their own terms.
   - Admin:Admin can modify or remove any term.